 For the last thirty to forty years or so since the Standard Model came on the world stage, there have been many different ideas suggested to make further progress.
 The ideas presented here will no doubt contain many errors, and need much polishing to put them on a more solid foundation.
 But they do comply with special relativity and basic quantum mechanics.
-The whole package is consistent, and may just possibly suggest a different path forward.
+The whole package appears to be simple and consistent, and may possibly suggest a different path forward.